pulumi/pulumi/docs/overview.md

 2. A native AWS Lambda, containing the callback wired up to the votes DynamoDB table.

 In this particular example, there is little advantage to having two Stacks, since we only ever create one `VotingService`.
-It's important to remember, however, that Services can be multi-instanced, so they must remain distinct.
+It's important to remember, however, that Services can be multi-instanced, as in our 50 states example, so they must remain distinct.
 Of course, many AWS resources may be generated in like fashion: S3 buckets, Route53 DNS entries, and so on.
 Furthermore, stateful Services will end up requiring EC2 VMs and/or Docker containers.

 In addition to generating the metadata, the code is prepared for deployment.
 This includes some massaging of the code so that it is in the requisite form (e.g., Docker images, S3 tarballs for AWS Lambdas, and so on).